db-cs/APCSP-Curriculum/_units/u6/algorithmic_effciency.md

 [**B Block:** Take the Quick Check](https://apclassroom.collegeboard.org/103/assessments/assignments/33486478){: style="border: 1px solid #ccc; border-radius: 5px; padding: 8px 10px; background: #efefef;" target="\_blank"}

 [**D Block:** Take the Quick Check](https://apclassroom.collegeboard.org/103/assessments/assignments/33486479){: style="border: 1px solid #ccc; border-radius: 5px; padding: 8px 10px; background: #efefef;" target="\_blank"}

+## Submitting

+Once you have finished with the activities, go to the Dropbox on canvas and answer the two questions.
+Remember to elaborate on your responses, and think carefully about what you are still confused about.
+This will help me to know what we need to spend a little more time on.